interplaynetary/p2p-template/README.md

-RSStream is a local first web application that use a distributed database in the browser called [GunDB](https://gun.eco).
+RSStream is a local first web application that uses a distributed database in the browser called [Holster](https://github.com/mblaney/holster).
 The server runs a [Node.js](https://nodejs.org) app that listens for feed updates from [Dobrado](https://dobrado.net) and pushes updates to the browser.

 ### Server